Information for Prospective Students

 The UC Davis Plant Pathology graduate program is one of the most highly ranked and respected Plant Pathology graduate programs in the world.
 We have excellent placement rates for our graduates in a variety of fields.
 There are multiple opportunities to interact with faculty members and other scientists in classes and at our Departmental Retreat, Graduate Student Retreat, and departmental social activities throughout the year.

 We receive many qualified applicants each year and are a selective program.
-We are primarily a direct admit program and prospective students should contact potential faculty members in advance of the application deadline (Oct-Dec).
+PhD applicants now have the option of rotating in prospective faculty research groups.
+MS students are directly admitted into a research group.
+We encourage all prospective students to contact potential faculty members in advance of the application deadline (Oct-Dec ).
 We encourage prospective students to research and apply for fellowship support.
 Receipt of a fellowship to cover at least part of the cost of graduate school will demonstrate your competitiveness and make it easier for a faculty member to accept you into their laboratory.

 Underrepresented Students & Diversity